aszulc/family-tasker/README.md

-# FamilyTracker
+# FamilyTasker

-FamilyTracker is a domestic duties management tool packed with features that help your family everyday.
+FamilyTasker is a domestic duties management tool packed with features that help your family everyday.

 ## Tech stack